 For Single Image Adjustments

-Zoom into images by using your trackpad or mouse wheel.
-The exact zoom percentage can be seen in the bar above the image.
-You can also use the Spacebar to either reset the zoom level or go the last zoom percentage you used.
+Zoom in/out using your trackpad or mouse wheel.
+The zoom percentage is shown above the image.
+Press the Spacebar to reset the zoom level or return to your last zoom setting.

 To the right of the zoom percentage indicator, you can find the Before/After button, which can help you see the difference you’re making.
 Simply click on it to see the original state of an image and then click again to get back to your retouching results.